 Inventories are stated at the lower of cost or net realizable value (NRV).
-Cost is determined using the moving average method.
+Costs of parts and supplies are determined using the moving average method.
 NRV is the replacement cost.
 In determining NRV, the Group considers any adjustment necessary for obsolescence.